Maple Grove Information - English

 Each month, we will be having Recognition Assemblies.
 These assemblies will have 3 parts to them; recognition, sharing and learning.
 An example of recognizing students could be those who were on a school team, or those who achieved all ‘Excellent’ learning skills on a report card.
 An example of sharing would be a class sharing a song or poem they have learned.
 Finally, each assembly will have a learning component that will usually focus on character education as we continue to develop a positive school culture.
-All parents are welcome to attend our Sharing Assemblies to see first hand what is happening at our school each month.
+Parents are welcome to attend our Sharing Assemblies if they have a child presenting or their child is receiving a Golden Griffen Award.

 BICYCLES, SCOOTERS, SKATEBOARDS

 Bicycle, scooter, and skateboard racks and storage are provided at the school for those who choose to ride to school.
 All bicycles, scooters, and skateboards must be placed in the racks or storage unit and must be locked.
 For safety reasons, students are not allowed to ride bicycles, skateboards, long-boards or scooters on school grounds.
 Bicycle helmets are now required by law and should be worn at all times.
 The school cannot accept responsibility for damaged, lost or stolen transport.